mdirolf/nginx-gridfs/README.rst

 Dependencies
 ============
-**nginx-gridfs** requires the MongoDB C++ client library (which is installed by default when MongoDB is installed).
-It also needs to link against the `boost libraries <http://www.boost.org/>`_, since the MongoDB client depends on them.
+**nginx-gridfs** requires the Mongo-C-Driver which is a submodule to this repository.

 Installation
 ============